joostrijneveld/chacha-arm-cortex-m/README.md

 # ChaCha permutation on ARM Cortex-M3 and Cortex-M4

 The purpose of this repository is to make the ChaCha implementation presented in [1] more easily available, and to present benchmarks for other round numbers.
-When referring to this implementation, please refer to the canonical white-paper source in which the original ChaCha12 version was published:
+When referring to this implementation, please refer to the paper in which it was originally published:

 > [1] Andreas Hülsing, Joost Rijneveld, and Peter Schwabe.
 ARMed SPHINCS – Computing a 41 KB signature in 16 KB of RAM. _Public-Key Cryptography – PKC 2016_, LNCS 9614, pp. 446-470, Springer, 2016. https://joostrijneveld.nl/papers/armedsphincs/

 Note that this code only concerns the ChaCha permutation (i.e. the composition of quadrounds), and not the full ChaCha stream cipher.
-The latter would require a bit of additional administration for the key and nonce.
+The latter would require some additional administration for the key and nonce, as well as adding the keystream to plaintext.

 ## Compiling